mattlevitan/HMDA_Data_Science_Kit/readme.md

 ## **Working With HMDA Data**
 ##### The HMDA data are complex and care must be taken to ensure that analytics results are accurate.
 Please see [~~Working With HMDA Data~~]() for explanations of how to load, segment the data, handle NA values, and create accurate time-series tabulations.

+## Here be dragons

+Michael Jones, who self-reported as a **male, with Ethnicity as Puerto Rican and Race as White**, and Mary Stone, who self-reported as a **female, with Ethnicity as Not Hispanic or Latino and Race as Native Hawaiian**, applied for a **fully amortizing, fixed-rate, 30-year conventional loan to purchase a single family home**.
+Michael was **39** years old and Mary was **32** years old.
+The application date was 7/21/2018.
+Preapproval was **not requested**, and the applicants intended to occupy the home as a principal residence.
+The application was for the **amount of $162,000, with an interest rate of 3.875% for a site-built dwelling located at:
+456 Somewhere Avenue
+Los Angeles, CA 90049**
+In making the credit decision, Ficus Bank relied on a credit score from Experian Fair Isaac score of **794 for Michael** and a VantageScore 3.0 of **803 for Mary**, and a gross annual income of **$123**,000.
+The couple submitted an application directly to **Ficus Bank with Erika Otis, a loan officer whose NMLSR ID is 12345**.
+There were **no prepayment penalty terms, balloon payments, negative amortization, or other non-amortizing features for the loan**.
+The relied upon **debt-to-income ratio was 42%** and the relied upon combined **loan-to-value ratio was 80**%.
+Ficus Bank evaluated the application using Desktop Underwriter® which generated an Approve/Eligible result.
+The calculated rate spread was 0.428.
+Based on the rate spread and the points and fees, this is **not a HOEPA loan.**
+The closing cost details disclosed to the borrower on the Closing Disclosure required by Regulation Z, 12 C.F.R. § 1026.19(f), are as follows:
+- **Origination Charges: $1,802**
+- **Total Loan Costs: $5,672**
+- **Total Discount Points: $0**
+- **Lender Credits: $0**

+This application **was approved** by Ficus Bank, and Michael and Mary decided to **accept the loan**.
+The loan closed in the name of Ficus Bank on 09/12/2018.
+This is a first lien on the dwelling.
+The value of the property relied upon in making the credit decision was **$202,500.**
+Ficus Bank later **sold this loan to Fannie Mae** in the same calendar year.

 #### Basic Requirements and Instructions